 There is a special number which is pre-programmed into every SIM card that will dial 999 when there is no signal

 and many more.

 We’re big fans of myth busting so here are the FACTS about mobile phones:

-If something blocks the signal, however (such as a mountain or large brick wall) the signal may not reach the cell.
+However, If something blocks the signal, (such as a mountain or large brick wall) the signal may not reach the cell.
 In many instances this is not a big problem as there are usually several cells in any given area which offers a greater probability of making a connection.
 However there are times when there is no signal and therefore no calls can be made i.e. in a tunnel, deep valley or remote location.
 The phone now has ‘no service’ available on any network – here in Cumbria this is very typical!

 MAKING A 999 CALL on another network

 In 2009 all mobile phone network providers introduced the ability to make cross-network emergency calls.
-This allows anyone to make a 999 call on another network should their own network be unavailable.
-For example I subscribe to O2 but there is no O2 network available where you are calling from the phone will search for any other available network in your vicinity and, once it finds another network (i.e. Vodaphone), it will allow you to make a 999 call using that network.
+This allows anyone to make a 999 call on another network should their own network (home network) be unavailable.
+For example if you subscribe to O2 but there is no O2 network available where you are calling from the phone will search for any other available network in your vicinity and, once it finds another network (i.e. Vodaphone), it will allow you to make a 999 call using that network.
 This is technically called being camped-on, and is free in the UK (and many other countries).